rayep/ics_saml_eid_fix/README.md

 - Downloads all auth-server config and parses the SAML auth-type instances.
 - Check if the SAML instance has valid host-fqdn value.
 - If an instance with NULL host-fqdn value found, issues HTTP PUT request with correct FQDN value.
+- Validates the entity ID value before and after change.
+If any change is highlighted, then the admin should restore the config using backup.

 ---
 #### Usage: